booch/presentations/Intellectual_Property/slides.md

 * The nature of the copyrighted work
 * Amount and substantiality of the portion used in relation to the work as a whole
 * The effect of the use upon the potential market for or value of the copyrighted work

+???

+* Four factors are considered to determine "fair use"
+* These come from Section 107 of the Copyright Act

 ---
 class: transition, trademark